stratzilla/metaheuristic-training-networks/README.md

 This repository was used for a comparative study between backpropagation trained feed forward networks and the same using genetic algorithms and particle swarm optimization in lieu of backpropagation.

 I was interested in using PSO to train a neural network and decided to compare it, along with GA, to BP.
 Results are interesting: PSO-NN works very well for smaller data but BP-NN is the clear winner in higher dimensional data.
-GA-NN was found to be impractical or inefficient for training irrespective of problem size.
+GA-NN was found to be impractical or inefficient for training irrespective of problem size like due to genetic algorithms being unoptimized for continuous data like this.

 # Dependencies